 Some natural products that have a similar effect are certain essential oils such as tea tree, eucalyptus, lavender and lemongrass.

-There is also a natural product made using Bog Myrtle which grows in the Highlands and is said to be a natural insect repellent (you can find this locally and Amazon.co.uk as The Wee Midgie/Myrtle Body Butter).
+There is also a natural product made using Bog Myrtle which grows in the Highlands and is said to be a natural insect repellent (you can find this locally and on Amazon.co.uk as The Wee Midgie/Myrtle Body Butter).

 Other types of Scottish midge repellent include the all-natural Beastie BE Gone which contains a blend of natural essential oils and the midge-specific, DEET-free, 'Smidge' which contains synthetic Picaridin/Saltidin to repel insects as well as natural ingredients such as chamomile, orange and limonene.